artag/Training_go/ReadMe.md

 ```

 ### Slices are like references to arrays

+* A slice does not store any data, it just describes a section of an underlying array.

 * Changing the elements of a slice modifies the corresponding elements of its underlying array.